tiyd-python-2015-01/curriculum/assignments/approximate-square-root/README.md

 The square root of 20 is 4.472137791286727.
 ```

-The test script `test.sh` will be used to test your program.
-If you want to try this script, run `brew install roundup` first.
+Your program will be tested with the script `test.sh`.
+To run this script, run `brew install roundup` first.

 ## Normal Mode